For a bread to be labelled and sold as “sourdough”, the dough must be fermented over a period of 12 – 48 hours.

 Whether related to my stroke or not, I’ve become intolerant of wheat-based products like bread.

 I’ve been tested for coeliac disease although it was only the blood test which returned negative.
-What am I allergic to exactly? who knows?
-It may be I am coeliac, wheat intolerant, gluten intolerant or something else.

 While I can’t eat bread, I can eat sourdough.